 EMDA Redistribution Policy

-Definitions

-All capitalised terms used but not defined herein have the same meaning as defined in the EMDA General Terms and Conditions.

 Scope

 This EMDA Redistribution Policy, which forms part of the EMDA, applies to the Contracting Party and its Affiliates’ Redistribution of Information.
-This EMDA Redistribution Policy does not apply to the Public Display of Information.
+This EMDA Redistribution Policy does not apply to the Public Display of Information, nor to the Redistribution of Original Created Works.
 The Public Display of Information is governed by the EMDA Public Display Policy.
+The Redistribution of Original Created Works is governed by the EMDA Policy on Redistribution of Original Created Works.

-The Contracting Party and its Affiliates are entitled to Redistribute 1 (one) or more Information Products to Clients, subject to the Contracting Party obtaining a licence for such Redistribution via the Order Form and paying the applicable Redistribution licence Fees.
+The Contracting Party and its Affiliates are entitled to Redistribute 1 (one) or more Information Products to Clients, subject to the Contracting Party obtaining a licence for such Redistribution via the Order Form and paying the applicable Redistribution Licence Fees.

 The Contracting Party and its Affiliates are entitled to Redistribute the Information Products detailed in the Order Form solely for the Licensed Purposes and only through the means as applied for via the Order Form.
 For the Redistribution of other Information Products or through means not listed in the Order Form, the Contracting Party must provide Euronext with an updated Order Form at least 10 (ten) business days prior to such Redistribution.